 - Visit the Dentist Every 6 Months – It is important to visit the dentist for routine checkups at least twice a year as a preventative and maintenance measure.
 You can improve not just your oral health, but your overall health, by working with your dentist to decrease your risks for tooth decay, gum disease, and more.

 It can take time before you notice changes in the whiteness or health of your teeth.
-These habits are certainly worth the time and effort for the sake of your smile and your overall health.
+These healthy habits are certainly worth the time and effort for the sake of your smile and your overall health.

 It is our mission, here to Rivertown Dental, to ensure you have a beautiful smile you are proud of.
 Request an appointment online with us today at one of our locations and allow us the privilege of helping take care of your smile!